v2saumb/LinuxServerConfiguration/README.md

 #Edit the file and change the desired settings
 sudo nano /etc/logwatch/conf/logwatch.conf

-#Change who recieves the mails from logwatcher
+#Change who receives the mails from logwatcher
 MailTo = v2saumb@gmail.com root grader

 #Change the from email address
 MailFrom = sysadmin@samscatalogapp.com

-#Change the Reange of data to check to ALL or whatever you choose
+#Change the Range of data to check to ALL or whatever you choose
 Range = ALL

-#Change the level of details that you want to recieve
+#Change the level of details that you want to receive
 Detail = Med

-#Set the servvice to what you need
+#Set the service to what you need
 Service = All

 #save and exit